 Stephen graduated with an MPhys (Physics with Astronomy) degree from Durham University in 2011.
 During his final year of study he undertook a project in the Organic Opto-Electroactive Materials group investigating the dye photosensitization of titania for direct carbon dioxide conversion to hydrocarbons.
 Outside of academia he enjoys squash, football and hiking.

-- Computer Modelling of new Cathode Materials for Sodium-Ion Batteries with Professor Saiful Islam & Dr Tim Mays — PhD project
+- Computer Modelling of new Cathode Materials for Sodium-Ion Batteries with Professor Saiful Islam & Professor Tim Mays — PhD project

 - Atomic scale computer modelling of new oxide materials for lithium batteries with Professor Saiful Islam — 2nd MRes project